 04 Oct Anxiety

-Anxiety affects your body and gives you an internal sense of dread.
-When you are anxious, it’s like having a smoke detector above the toaster – a lot of false alarms.
-When self-doubt starts to be replaced with confidence, a less anxious emotional life awaits.
+Anxiety is a warning signal that affects your body.
+It gives you an internal sense of dread.
+Some anxiety is proportional to what you are experiencing.
+But when anxiety starts to trouble you, it feels like having a smoke detector above the toaster – there are a lot of false alarms.

 It is not always easy to know what causes anxiety or what to do about it.
-Life circumstances, past and current experiences, all play a part.
-Sometimes anxiety is an elevated form of worry that causes you to avoid certain situations.
+Life circumstances, past and current experiences all play a part.
+Some things we get anxious about seem hard-wired in the brain, like snakes.
+Other fears we have learnt based on what has happened to us, whether it is about social situations, intimacy or trying something new.
+Like an elevated form of worry, anxiety causes you to avoid certain situations or decisions.
 It turns your worst-case scenarios into the most likely outcome.
 Insomnia, depression and isolation start to creep in.

 “Evolution favours an anxious gene” – Aaron Beck

 When you feel anxious, you feel uncertain.
 Often anxiety is about uncertainties and unknowns of what the future might hold.
 Stress and fear, hinder your ability to problem solve.
 The situation feels out of your control.
 Together we work to build your strength.
 This includes making sense of the situation and establishing your boundaries in a trauma sensitive way.
 If you are looking for tools to support you, we may also use various mind body techniques, such as breathing or mindfulness exercises.
 More about the somatic psychotherapy and counselling I practise here.